Healthy trees are valuable. They produce oxygen and offer shelter for local wildlife. They provide shade and make your property more attractive.

 - Widespread and pervasive poor health: A few damaged tree branches can likely be removed without taking more drastic action.
 However, severe damage across a majority of a tree means it’s probably not viable in the long term.
 Removal is often the best option.

-- Extensive crown dieback: A lack of growth and abundance of dead branches and twigs at the top of your tree can indicate crown dieback.
+- Extensive crown dieback: A lack of growth and an abundance of dead branches and twigs at the top of your tree can indicate crown dieback.
 Crown dieback (and its causes, like stress or root damage) can be addressed.
 However, extensive dieback can indicate an irreversible problem.

 - Noticeable lean: A leaning tree isn’t a healthy tree.
 You may need to work with a professional tree removal service to address the problem before the tree falls.